El Tuque: El Tuque Recreational Complex

 In May 2002, a group of private investors became interested in the area and entered into a contract with the Puerto Rico central government to develop the area into a family and tourist recreational center.
 The investors spent $16 million to develop the area into the El Tuque Beach Entertainment Center.
 El Tuque Recreational Complex opened in the summer of 2002 and included an aquatic complex / splash water park with three pools with waves, high speed water slides, and water sports.
 Some of activities of the park were hiking, swimming, boating, fishing, whitewater paddling, snorkeling, and scuba diving.
 The aquatic park closed in 2007, the same year that an accident at the water park injured a park patron leaving him quadriplegic.
 The complex had a pub and a Quality Inn hotel located on the beach, within the recreational complex facilities.
 A nearby Holiday Inn hotel that had opened a few years earlier, provides additional lodging facilities for beach-goers.

 A second addition to the project, which opened in 2003, includes a new speedway called the Ponce International Speedway Park.
 It includes a drag-racing track and circuit track.
 The speedway drag-racing sections has both 1/4-mile and 1/8th-mile sections, and the full circuit is 1.52 miles long and incorporates 12 turns.
 A small marina has also been added.
 Boating and kayaking is promoted as part of the center's eco-tourism activities.

 Solace by the Sea

-In 2017, following Hurricane María, Grupo Misla Villalba, a group of local investors, remodeled the former Quality Inn Hotel, which had closed 2 years before, and opened a new hotel, named "Solace by the Sea" on 30 November 2017.
+In 2017, following Hurricane Maria, Grupo Misla Villalba, a group of local investors, remodeled the former Quality Inn Hotel, which had closed 2 years before, and opened a new hotel, named "Solace by the Sea" on 30 November 2017.